 script, customized with your environmental variables as shown below:

-# install the database
+# Install the database

 DB_USER='me' DB_PASS='MyPassword' DB_NAME='bhima' ./sh/build-database.sh